 However, as a courtesy to you, we will call your insurance company ahead of time to see if your first visit will be covered and to get an estimated coverage for various services that we offer (which you will be informed of upon your first visit).

 Have a high deductible?
 Don’t worry, we understand.
-Please contact our Billing Manager, Salena at 859-264-1141 ext 53 or email her at Salena@lexpodiatry.com if you are interested in learning how you can save money and reduce stress by becoming a prompt pay patient at Lexington Podiatry.
+Please contact our Billing Manager, Salena at 859-264-1141 ext 53 or email her at Salena@lexpodiatry.com if you are interested in learning how you can save by becoming a prompt pay patient at Lexington Podiatry.

 This test determines if the small nerve fibers throughout your legs and feet are functioning properly.

 Depending on if you’re a male/female and your age, you have a certain range that your nerves should be functioning at.
 This test shows if you are functioning in your range or not and measures the density of the nerve fibers found in your skin.
 From there, we can determine if you need a medication or need to be referred out to a neurologist for more testing.